willcav/flutter-tv-maze-jobsity/README.md

 ---

 ## Project Structure Overview

+### Gitflow
+I used Gitflow as a strategy to manage branches.

 The project structure is quite simple.
 The **main folders** are the **assets**, **lib** and **test folders**.
 The lib folder is where all the code is written and the assets folder is where we put our images, icons and other related files.